mssola/dotfiles/README.md

 $ sudo zypper in spell
 ```

+Also, in Emacs the markdown mode requires a markdown-to-HTML converter.
+There
+are multiple options, but for me `calibre` seems to work just fine.

 ## License

 Everything except the `bin` directory and any Emacs Lisp file is licensed under